Utility retail companies bill customers for the total cost to acquire, deliver and provide billing services.

-Rates charged by utility retailers include the commodity rates and administration charges on your bill.
-Albertans have the choice to receive service from a regulated retailer, where retail rates are approved by the AUC, or sign a contract with a competitive retailer, agreeing to unregulated retail rates.
+Rates charged by utility retailers include the commodity cost and administration charges.
+Albertans have the choice to receive service from a default supplier, where retail rates are approved by the AUC, or sign a contract with a competitive retailer, agreeing to unregulated retail rates.

 • Administration charges recover the costs incurred by the retailer to operate a call centre and provide customer service, manage the billing information provided to the retailer by the distribution company and issue bills to customers based on that information.
 Retailers apply to the AUC for approval of administration charges, also known as non-energy rates.